Efton Chism: Professional career

 In the months leading up to the 2025 NFL draft, Chism had visits with six teams.
 On May 9, 2025, Chism signed with the New England Patriots as an undrafted free agent after going unselected in the 2025 NFL draft, citing a recruitment call from head coach Mike Vrabel and offensive coordinator Josh McDaniels' work with "undersized receivers" among the factors in his decision.
 Denver Broncos head coach Sean Payton also pursued Chism in the UDFA process.
 The Patriots gave Chism a $25,000 signing bonus and an additional $234,000 in guaranteed salary; his $259,000 in guarantees is more than any of the Patriots' seventh-round draft picks received.
+After a strong preseason, where Chism recorded 12 catches for 121 yards and two touchdowns, he survived final roster cuts and made the 53-man roster.

 Chism was inactive for the first five games, while working extensively with the Patriots scout team in practices.
-Chism made his debut in Week 6 against the New Orleans Saints, in which he played as a kick returner.
+Chism made his debut in Week 6 against the New York Giants, in which he played as a kick returner.
+In Week 17 against the New York Jets, with Kayshon Boutte and Mack Hollins injured, Chism had the first regular-season catches of his NFL career.
+He caught both of the passes targeted at him, a 30-yard pass and a 10-yard touchdown from Drake Maye in the Patriots' 42–10 blowout win.